xapian/xapian-docsprint/howtos/diversification.rst

 user satisfaction, especially for ambiguous queries.

 Xapian currently has an implementation of an *implicit* method (using documents as features, as opposed to using query based features such as query logs) adapted from the C :sup:`2` - GLS method mentioned in Scalable and Efficient Web Search Results Diversification, Naini et al. 2016.
-This saves the cost of not having to provide external features such as query logs, while still achieving the desired diversification effect, which according to the paper is reasonable enough for practical uses as tested on the public data set - ClueWeb09 with TREC Web 09/10 queries.
+This saves the cost of having to provide external features such as query logs, while still achieving the desired diversification effect, which according to the paper is reasonable enough for practical uses as tested on the public data set - ClueWeb09 with TREC Web 09/10 queries.